NoumaanAhamed/Course-Selling-App/README.md

 ## Todos

+- [ ] Create .env file for secrets.
+- [ ] Structure the code to MVC architecture.
 - [ ] Create same fallback route for users/admins when token is expired.
 - [ ] Make sure course creators can edit only their courses.
 - [ ] Improve Responsiveness for Certain devices